 Of course, your K-5 students do NOT all wear the same size of underwear.
 And we’re NOT trying to squeeze them into activities that are not appropriate for their grade level.
 We ARE creating grade-level appropriate activities around the same core song.

 Only a small portion of your lessons should be K-5 activities.
 But, YES, there’s a place for school-wide core songs and activities.
 Check out some of the resources below if you need some inspiration.

 Black History Month provides a perfect opportunity to integrate K-5 activities into your curriculum.
 Click to listen to each arrangement and preview the differentiated spirituals with Orff accompaniments below.

-Winter Holiday Songs & Activities
+Winter Holiday Activities

-Silly Songs & Activities
+Silly Songs and Activities

 Camp songs can become challenging music learning opportunities when you add graduated difficulty Orff accompaniments or simple harmonies.
-Click each song to listen to Orff arrangements in the video previews.
+Click each song to listen to the Orff arrangements in the video previews.

 If you don’t find what you’re looking for check out more differentiated music activities for grades K-5 here.